benbalter/benbalter.github.com/_posts/2010-09-12-wordpress-resume-plugin.md

 ![WP Resume](https://ben.balter.com/wp-content/uploads/2010/09/wp_resume-300x223.png "Screenshot of Example WP Resume"){: .float-right .ml-3 .border }

 As I began to set up my own site, I was not a huge fan of the options out there for adding a résumé or CV to a WordPress blog.
-Many personal Web sites used lackluster TinyMCE formatting (bold, italic, bullets, nothing else) or simply stuffed pre-styled HTML into an existing page.
+Many personal sites used lackluster TinyMCE formatting (bold, italic, bullets, nothing else) or simply stuffed pre-styled HTML into an existing page.
 I can't even begin to fathom the workflows some people must go through every time they want to update their resume.[^1] A few purpose-built plugins offered a slightly more streamlined approach, but cluttered the backend with unnecessary and unfamiliar menus, and spawned legions of database tables to store the data.

 ### Enter WP Resume